Code-Connect-ETH/Tree/README.md

 # Tree

 Letting coders grow as stakeholders.
-Through incentivizing them to participate in projects.
+Through incentivizing them to participate in projects